sandrinecharousset/openmod4africa-workflow/README.md

 ## Overview

-This is a template for project-specific scenario processing workflows.
+This is repository contains the variable template and model mappings for the OpenMod4Africa project.

-To use this template for a project, do the following:
-- Create a new repository from this template
-- Update the title and overview section of this Readme
-- Start adding definitions and mappings
+This project makes use of the nomenclature definition import feature and imports the openENTRANCE variable template.

 ### Project nomenclature